 Table of Contents

-- The Relevance of Franz L. Neumann’s Critical Theory Today: Anxiety and Politics in the New Age of Authoritarian Capitalism
+- The Relevance of Franz L. Neumann’s Critical Theory Today: Behemoth and Anxiety and Politics in the New Age of Authoritarian Capitalism

 - Günther Anders’s Critique of Ideology